rapid prototyping services

 2. Design Freedom and Customization

-The restrictions about geometry and structural possibilities that conventional manufacturing imposes do not apply to 3D printing since it generates intricate designs along with complex shapes.
-The industry advantage of customized prosthetics and implants created by 3D printing service becomes most beneficial for healthcare applications.
+The restrictions on geometry and structural possibilities that conventional manufacturing imposes do not apply to 3D printing since it generates intricate designs along with complex shapes.
+The industry advantage of customized prosthetics and implants created by 3D printing services becomes most beneficial for healthcare applications.

 3. Reduced Waste and Sustainability